 Temperature is an important parameter when studying stream health.
 Aquatic organisms are completely dependent upon temperature and are often adapted to live within a very specific range.
 As temperature raises, chemical reactions generally increase and less oxygen is maintained in water.
 While temperature fluctuates daily and seasonally, cold water streams, like those of the headwaters, should not exceed 68 degrees Fahrenheit.

 Conductivity is a measure of the availability of a solution to carry an electrical current.
 In other words, it is the water’s ability to conduct electricity.
 This provides a measure of the inorganic dissolved solid ions.
-The naturally occurring conductivity of headwater streams is about 100 to 200 micromhos/cm.
-When conductivity rises to 300 micromhos/cm aquatic life becomes impacted and at 500 micromhos/cm can no longer exist.
+The naturally occurring conductivity of headwater streams is about 100 to 200 microsiemens/cm.
+When conductivity rises to 300 micromhos/cm aquatic life becomes impacted and at 500 microsiemens/cm can no longer exist.

 Members of Headwaters participate in KRWW sampling and collect field data various times throughout the year in order to raise awareness of local stream conditions and create a continuous record of water quality data.
 With public awareness of easily accessible water quality data, action can be taken to improve local waterways.
 Water quality is fundamental to the wellbeing of local communities; with improved water quality comes a bettered environment, restored recreation activities, and an enhanced setting for sustainable economic development.